-Chesapeake family dentist, Dr. John Cranham is highly experienced in treating tooth cavities in both children and adults.
+Dr. John Cranham, our dentist in Chesapeake VA is highly experienced in treating tooth cavities in both children and adults.

 A tooth cavity is most commonly caused by plaque build up.
 When plaque comes in contact with sugar and starch, it activates bacteria in plaque, causing it to attack and erode tooth enamel.
 As the tooth enamel breaks down and wears away, it leaves the tooth susceptible to the formation of dental cavities.

 Tooth cavity symptoms vary from one patient to another.
 Some patients experience no recognizable symptoms in early stages of tooth cavity formation.
 Your dentist, however, is likely to spot early signs of early tooth decay and can prevent the tooth cavity from forming or getting worse.

 As the tooth cavity gets larger, symptoms may include:

 A dental filling is used as part of a conservative treatment plan to preserve the natural tooth at our Chesapeake, VA dentist offices.
 A dental filling is used when a tooth is weakened due to cavities or other reasons.
 The filling is intended to not just restore strength, but to protect the tooth from future decay.